jlaitue/Zombie-Game/README.md

-# Programmation orientée objet
+# Programmation orientée objets
 # Master Mathématiques et Informatique: Data Science
 Final project

 TODO:

-- Add rules of movement to movement() function
+- Improve rules of movement to movement() function
-- Add counters for diamonds and teleports
-- Add insertion of walls to creation of boards
 - Logic for opening/closing of doors
 - Creation of all Classes of the project
 - Add logic of movement of MONSTERS